Shipping and Removals in Switzerland

 Expats can import their household goods duty-free to Switzerland as long as they have used and owned the appointed goods for at least six months, and as long as they complete a “Declaration/Application for clearance of household effects” form.
 This must be submitted to the removals company along with the following documents:

 - Itemised inventory of effects

-- Swiss residence permit (if you are not a Swiss national and are not an EU/EFTA citizen)
+- Swiss residence permit (if the expat is not a Swiss national or an EU/EFTA citizen)

 - Rental agreement or lease or property title of house or apartment

 - Official foreign registration certificate for the means of transportation